 Are you looking to influence your students’ self-esteems by using positive messages or affirmations?
 This unique approach to delivering positive messages for students will inspire and awe them (and you)!

 It’s surely not BREAKING NEWS that students can benefit in ways, big and small, to positive messages.
 Teachers and parents have worked diligently to analyze the effectiveness of using different types of praise.
 Delivery methods for positive messages usually come by way of spoken comments, written notes, and certificates or awards.

 Generally speaking, students can predict when to expect each type of praise.
 Written comments come on report cards and completed work.
 Verbal praise usually follows good behavior or a correct answer to a question.
-End of year awards or certificates most always contain positive comments or affirmations as well.
+End of year awards and certificates usually include positive comments or affirmations as well.
 Given the predictable nature of praise, it may behoove us to mix things up a bit!
 First, let’s chat about why positive comments are important in the first place.